-Before getting started on building, you should know that DIY steel bumper kits are very popular now, and the companies that sell them do a good job of making the DIY process look easy.
+Before getting started on building, you should know that DIY steel bumper kits are trendy now, and the companies that sell them do an excellent job of making the DIY process look easy.
+However, If you are not a fan of bumper kits, you can check out this bumper blueprint here.

 The stock bumper that comes with most vehicles will usually fail when it comes into contact with almost anything, so changing an OEM bumper to a heavy-duty one is a great way to improve the performance of your truck as a whole.
 It will prevent damage in many circumstances that would have otherwise ruined the original bumper.
 Building your own might seem quick, cheap and easy but someone new to welding should not consider this as their first project since bumpers are a significant part of your truck that should contribute to safety.
 As it should be perfectly assembled or else it would not be safe at all.